garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week03/Least Constrainting Value.md

 - more generally, 3 allowed values would be better than 2, etc.
 	- combining these heuristics makes multi-variable CSP with big domains feasible

+>we are minimizing the number of failures of [[Backtracking Search]] will have, exploring the more promising branches